iamobservable/open-webui-starter/README.md

 ---

-## ❤️ Donations
+## ❤️ DSubscriptions & Donations

 Thank you for finding this useful!
 Your support means the world to me.
-If you’d like to [help me continue sharing code freely](https://github.com/sponsors/iamobservable), any donation—no matter how small—would go a long way.
+If you’d like to [help me continue sharing code freely](https://github.com/sponsors/iamobservable), any subscriptons or donation—no matter how small—would go a long way.
 Together, we can keep this community thriving!

 ---